Disability Resource Center

 Please note: The Disability Resource Center provides service only to students and assists with accommodations for college events which might be attended by students.

 Full time faculty, adjunct faculty, full time staff, hourly staff members, work study and other personnel who have disabilities and desire accommodations under ADA, for themselves, must apply for assistance through Human Resources.
-All inquiries as to services and procedures should be directed to Kay Waters at HR.
+All inquiries as to services and procedures should be directed to Patti Williams at HR.
 She will make a determination as to eligibility, authorize accommodations and coordinate their implementation with the relevant department.